Specializing in helping children with autism spectrum disorders and other developmental delays.

 Libby Gorsuch, M.Ed.
 BCBA is an experienced board certified behavior analyst (BCBA) and longtime early childhood educator.
 During her 20+ years in the field of education, Libby has demonstrated a passion for helping children reach their full potential.
 Libby founded Play To Learn Therapies in 2012 to serve the Colorado community and is proud of the strength of talent and training of her awesome team.

-Libby is thankful to have called Denver home for more than 20 years.
+Libby is thankful to have called Colorado home for more than 20 years.
 She loves the outdoor lifestyle, and can often be found on a hike with her husband, three children, and dogs.
 Libby also enjoys yoga and spending time with her nieces and nephews.
 Libby and her family are avid travelers who love experiencing new cultures and going on adventures together.

 Frequently Asked Questions